Menstrual Changes

 What Else Can Cause Menstrual Problems?

 • Pelvic inflammatory disease (PID): Untreated infections in your vagina (birth canal) or cervix (entrance to the womb) can sometimes lead to heavy bleeding, bleeding between periods, or bleeding after sex.
-This type of bleeding may signal a complication like PID, which can threaten your health and ability to get pregnant.
+This type of bleeding may signal a complication like PID, which can threaten your health and ability to get pregnant in the future.

 • Cervical dysplasia or cervical cancer: Bleeding after having vaginal sex (and not being on your period at the same time) or bleeding between periods (spotting) may be signs of cervical dysplasia or cervical cancer.
 Cervical dysplasia refers to abnormal cells that can become cancerous; therefore, these cells are often called pre-cancerous.

-Because women living with HIV are more likely to acquire human papillomavirus (HPV), which can cause cervical cancer, it is recommended that women living with HIV be regularly tested for cervical cancer.
+Because women living with HIV are more likely to acquire human papillomavirus (HPV), which can cause cervical cancer, it is especially important that women living with HIV be regularly tested for cervical cancer, although such testing is recommended for all women.
 Cervical cancer takes years to develop.
 Often women who have cervical cancer - and who have not had a Pap test, VIA test (Visual Inspection with Acetic Acid), or DNA test looking for HPV - do not know they have cancer until it is quite advanced.
-This is why getting a test done regularly is so important.
+This is why getting a test done regularly is so

-• Street drugs: Using recreational or street drugs can lead to missed periods or periods that stop altogether.
+Using recreational or street drugs can lead to missed periods or periods that stop altogether.
 Sometimes the drug directly affects the hormones that regulate periods, and sometimes drug use can lead to stress, poor nutrition, and severe weight loss, all of which can cause missed periods.
-Street drugs that may cause menstrual changes include:
+Street drugs and prescription medicines that may cause menstrual changes include:

 • Heroin